navapbc/wic-participant-recertification-portal-demo/docs/infra/destroy-infrastructure.md

     }
     ```

-4. Finally, you can run `terraform destroy` within the backend account folders.
+4. Finally, you can run `terraform destroy` within the backend account and app folders.

     ```bash
     terraform destroy